 Through the awards program, Campbellsville University presents certificates to teachers in each grade level (preschool/elementary, middle grades, and high school) as selected by their school districts.
-Nearly 3,000 teachers have been so honored since the program’s inception.
+Over 3,000 teachers have been honored since the program’s inception.

-The purpose of this award is to recognize the quality teaching in the schools of the state of Kentucky and to strengthen the field of education.
-It provides statewide recognition to three outstanding individuals from your school district for their leadership and dedication to the teaching profession.
+The purpose of this award is to recognize quality teaching in Kentucky schools and to strengthen the field of education.
+It provides statewide recognition to three outstanding individuals for their leadership and dedication to the teaching profession.
 Implicit in the award is the expectation that the recipients’ examples may inspire all teachers to excel.

 You may select the following teachers to honor from your district: